ankushmohite/K8s_notes/Kubernetes.md

 ## ReplicationController

 ReplicationController is the older version of ReplicaSet.
-It maintains the desired number of Pods but supports only simple label selectors (Equality-Based Selectors).
+It ensures that the desired number of Pods are always running, but it supports only simple (equality-based) label selectors.